 - The dorsal atrium, involved in forming habits and other routine behaviors

-The basal ganglia is particularly involved with the binge intoxication stage.
-The “reward circuitry” in the nucleus accumbens, along with the neurotransmitter dopamine which is related to feeling pleasure, together with naturally occurring opioids, play a key role in the rewarding effects of alcohol and other substances and the ability of cues associated with those substances to trigger craving, substance seeking and use.
+The basal ganglia is mainly involved with the binge intoxication stage.
+The “reward circuitry” in the nucleus accumbens, along with the neurotransmitter dopamine, which is related to feeling pleasure, together with naturally occurring opioids, play a key role in the rewarding effects of alcohol and other substances and the ability of cues associated with those substances to trigger craving, substance seeking and use.
 Repeated activation of the “habit circuitry” in the dorsal striatum contributes to the compulsive substance seeking and taking involved with addiction.

 Extended Amygdala

-This is involved in stress and feelings of unease, anxiety and irritability that typically accompany substance withdrawal.
-Located beneath the basal ganglia, the extended amygdala regulates the brain’s reactions to stress, including behavioral responses like “fight or flight” and negative emotions like unease, anxiety and irritability.
+This is involved in stress and feelings of unease, anxiety, and irritability that typically accompany substance withdrawal.
+Located beneath the basal ganglia, the extended amygdala regulates the brain’s reactions to stress, including behavioral responses like “fight or flight” and negative emotions like unease, anxiety, and irritability.

 It also interacts with hormone-producing glands which control reactions to stress and regulate many other bodily processes.
 This part of the brain is particularly involved with the withdrawal/negative affect stage of substance use.

-This stage involves a decrease in the function of the brain reward systems and an activation of stress neurotransmitters in the extended amygdala.
+This stage involves a decrease in the function of the brain reward systems and activation of stress neurotransmitters in the extended amygdala.
 This creates a powerful neurochemical basis for the negative emotional state associated with withdrawal.
 The drive to alleviate these negative feelings negatively reinforces alcohol or drug use and drives compulsive substance taking.

 Prefrontal Cortex

 This stage involves a disruption of executive function caused by a compromised prefrontal cortex.
 The activity of the neurotransmitter glutamate is increased which drives habits of craving and disrupts how dopamine influences the prefrontal cortex.
-Habit-like substance seeking is promoted as well as impulsive and compulsive substance seeking as the executive function to stop this is compromised.
+Habit-like substance seeking is promoted, as well as impulsive and compulsive substance seeking, as the executive function to stop this is compromised.

 Impacts of Substance Use On Brain Functioning